 With asbestos such a significant threat in Australia, it is important that you are able to identify the material in all locations within the home.

-For those working in any trades related to plumbing, construction and electrical work, asbestos can be a very real hazard present each time you pick up your tools.
+For those working in any trades related to plumbing, construction and electrical work, it can be a very real hazard present each time you pick up your tools.
 For this reason, it is vital that you and your employees complete the necessary asbestos awareness training.

 This course is offered online by AlertForce and works as an introduction to this crucial section of work health and safety (WHS) standards.
 To obtain a basic knowledge of asbestos in Australia and confidently put measures in place to reduce your risks, you should talk to the AlertForce team today.